 It’s a good idea to use an email account with an established domain reputation as email filters tend to penalize new accounts.
 Why?
 It’s a common practice used by spammers – they create new accounts with no history and send out mass emails.
 If you use your existing account and follow all of the deliverability guidelines mentioned in this resource, you should be safe!

 If your email account is new, remember to add all necessary information to your Google or Outlook profile, including your full name, photo etc. You’ll also need to ‘warm it up’ for 2-4 weeks.
+The best way to warm up your inbox is by using our own tool called Warmbots.

 What’s the difference between an email account and an email domain?